It’s my second month as a member of Recipe Redux, and I’m excited to bring you this month’s challenge.

-This vichyssoise is a little bit of a different, healthier, plant-based take on the traditional vichyssoise which is made with leeks, potatoes, chicken broth, butter, and cream.
+This vichyssoise is a different, healthier, plant-based take on the traditional vichyssoise, which is made with leeks, potatoes, chicken broth, butter, and cream.

 You can’t go wrong with a creamy, warm soup:

 - Creamy Curried Cauliflower Soup

 - Mulligatawny Soup

 So many people were singing the praises of the Instant Pot that I had to have one, and it hasn’t disappointed.
 It does both slow cooking and pressurizing, which is great for getting you out of the kitchen faster.

 It’s especially great for making beans from scratch.
 Take a look at my Easy Instant Pot Refried Pinto Beans.